Cleaning your AR-15 rifle after shooting corrosive ammo doesn’t have to be difficult.

 These kits generally carry double-digit price tags and are highly useful for individuals who frequently use their firearms.

-If you’re looking for a quality budget option, you can’t go wrong with the Real Avid AR 15 Cleaning Kit or an Otis Kit.
+If you’re looking for a quality budget option, you can’t go wrong with the

 I usually prefer Real Avid since this stellar kit can get the job done for almost no cost to you.